danielgafni/dagster-ray/README.md

 **Ray integration for Dagster.**

-`dagster-ray` enables you to orchestrate distributed Ray compute from Dagster pipelines, providing seamless integration between Dagster's orchestration capabilities and Ray's distributed computing power.
+`dagster-ray` enables working with distributed Ray compute from Dagster pipelines, combining Dagster's excellent orchestration capabilities and Ray's distributed computing power together.

 > [!NOTE]
 > This project is ready for production use, but some APIs may change between minor releases.